EMPLOYEE GROWTH AND DEVELOPMENT

 Working in any job affords the employee with a learning opportunity.
 Experience in the job market is valuable to future employment, and knowledge gained through student positions at Loyola are no exception.
 Each year, over 1,000 Loyola students take advantage of on-campus as well as off-campus community service opportunities.
 The student worker at Loyola has the opportunity to gain valuable insight about the workings of higher education institutions, work related skills, and general office procedures.

 EMPLOYMENT AT LOYOLA UNIVERSITY CHICAGO

-- Part-time student positions exist in a variety of departments at the Lake Shore and Water Tower campuses.
+- Part-time student positions exist in a variety of departments on campus.